-Figure~\ref{fig:detailed-overview} depicts an overview of the accelerate compiler pipeline.
-The compiler takes an input program (1) and performs parsing and type checking.
-This step is followed by a new step called \emph{accelerate extraction} (2).
-In this step, the accelerated expressions and the functions they depend on are extracted to a separate program.
-We discuss this process in Section~\ref{subsec:extraction}.
-As part of this step, the compiler ensures the \tsf{accelerate} expressions are not nested, to avoid code duplications and slower compilation times.
+Figure~\ref{fig:detailed-overview} depicts the accelerate compiler pipeline, starting from a source program on the left and ending with an accelerated binary on the right.
+First, the compiler performs parsing and type-checking (1 and 2 in Figure~\ref{fig:detailed-overview}).
+This step is followed by \emph{accelerate extraction} in the extractor (3).
+In this step, we extract the accelerated expressions and the functions they depend on into a separate program (Section~\ref{subsec:extraction}).

-After extraction, the input program is represented in three parts.
-The first part is the sequential code, which consists of the parts of the program that are not exclusively used within \tsf{accelerate} expressions.
+Following the extraction, the program consists of two intermediate artifacts.
+The first part is the sequential code, which represents the parts of the program that execute sequentially.
+The second part is the accelerated code.
+This code is classified (Section~\ref{subsec:classification}) into backend-specific programs using a classifier (4).
+Our compiler supports two accelerate backends.
+The first emits Futhark~\cite{henriksen2017futhark} code, a pure functional array language.

-The second part is the marshaling code (3).
-There are differences in data representation between the sequential code and the accelerate backends.
-The compiler automatically generates marshaling of data to make the acceleration seamless to the user.
-This code is generated based on the data used in \tsf{accelerate} expressions.
-We discuss the marshaling in Section~\ref{subsec:marshalling}.

-The third part of the result is the accelerated code.
-The accelerated code is further split up in backend-specific programs using a classification (4), discussed in Section~\ref{subsec:classification}.
-The compiler must ensure these programs are supported by the respective accelerate backend.
-Thus, we define a set of well-formedness rules (5) for each backend.
-The compiler verifies that the extracted programs follow the rules of their backend.
-We define these rules, and their assumptions, in Section~\ref{sec:well-formedness}.
-Prior to the well-formedness checks, the compiler applies ANF~\cite{flanagan1993essence} to the backend-specific programs.

-Our compiler has two backends for executing \tsf{accelerate} expressions (6).
-The first backend emits Futhark~\cite{henriksen2017futhark} code, a purely functional array language.